 Dancers not on pointe with at least two years' ballet experience (10+ years old)

-- Choose your intensive.
-Our class software does not automatically apply discounts; therefore, discounts will be applied to your account within 48 hours.
+When ready to check out, click “Checkout Now” or the cart icon at the top of the page.
+Our class software does not automatically apply discounts; therefore, any multi-week discounts will be applied to your account within 48 hours.

 Call us at (858) 674-1006 or email firstname.lastname@example.org or fill out the form below.